DevendraVasantKatuke/interview/Songs.md

     -   Just Around the Corner
     -   The Promise You Made
     -   When Your Heart Is Weak
+-	Coldplay
+	-	Daddy
+	-   Hymn For The Weekend
 -   Commodores
     -   Nightshift
 -	Concrete Blonde